 GENERATIONS OF MEN

-Inspired by Judith Wright’s historical novel, GENERATIONS OF MEN details the brutal birth of the Australian nation and its early history of pioneering, blackbirding and immigration in Central Queensland.
+Generations of Men is a community-led, historical drama TV series inspired by Judith Wright’s historical novel of the same name.
+It details the birth of the Australian nation and its history of pioneering, blackbirding and immigration in Central Queensland.

 GENERATIONS OF MEN in collaboration with Central Queensland has a community first focus with a priority to boost regional profiles through the popularisation of regional stories and voices in mainstream media.
 Particular attention is paid to previously unheard voices, from the women and multicultural communities of Central Queensland.

-A series which honours Wrights’ activism and legacy through its focus on indigenous relationships, this includes the often ignored voices of the Torres Strait, South Sea Islander, Chinese and Indigenous characters from History.
+A series which honours Wrights’ activism and legacy through its focus on indigenous relationships, this includes the often unheard voices of the Torres Strait, South Sea Islander, Chinese and Indigenous characters from History.

 It's because of this desire to connect that we are working with Wayne Blair.
 Wayne Blair grew up on Darumbal country and is returning with us as a key indigenous creative to help ensure the characters in the film can proudly speak their own dialect.
 Through Wayne's introduction to community we have connected with Aunty Nicky Hatfield who is working with us in developing a script that documents the Darumbal dialect of Rockhampton.